 As expected for an IPS panel, the Gigabyte M32U has a decent horizontal viewing angle.
 At a wide angle, the image appears washed out, but most people won't notice any issues.
 This is especially important if you often share your screen with someone sitting beside you or if you like sitting close to the monitor.

 The Gigabyte M32U has a very good vertical viewing angle, so the image remains accurate even if you're sharing your screen with someone standing beside you.

 Unfortunately, the Gigabyte M32U has just passable black uniformity.
 There's quite a bit of cloudiness throughout the screen, and significant backlight bleed along the top and bottom edge.
 Local dimming helps to reduce the cloudiness of the screen to the left and right of the test cross but doesn't reduce the amount of backlight bleed, which suggests that the local dimming isn't fully turning those zones off.
-Note that black uniformity can vary between individual units.

 Out of the box, the most accurate picture mode is the sRGB mode.
 Unfortunately, this mode brings some limitations; all settings except for the brightness are locked down and can't be changed, including the color temperature and overdrive setting, which is locked to 'Smart OD'.
 If you prefer a picture mode with unlocked settings, the 'Custom 1' mode delivers the second-best results, but colors are oversaturated.

 After calibration, the Gigabyte M32U has outstanding accuracy, with no noticeable issues at all.
 White balance and colors are nearly perfect, and any remaining inaccuracies aren't noticeable without a colorimeter.
 Gamma is much closer to the sRGB target curve, except for a slight dip in really bright scenes.
 Despite how accurate it is out of the box, the M32U might be worth calibrating for some people, as it allows you to achieve fantastic accuracy without the limitations of the sRGB mode.